ParthChande/IoT-based-Accident-Detection-System/README.md

 The insights gained from this project are expected to contribute to the field of road safety and emergency services, and can be valuable for researchers in the transportation domain.

+## How to Use
+1. Connect the components as per the schematic.
+2. Upload the `main.ino` file to your Arduino board.
+3. Ensure the GSM module has an active SIM card.
+4. Power on the system and test the sensors for impact, tilt, and flame detection.

+## Components
+- Arduino Uno
+- GPS Module
+- GSM Module
+- Impact Sensors
+- Tilt Sensor
+- Flame Sensor
+- ESP32-CAM

 ![image](https://github.com/ParthChande/IoT-based-Accident-Detection-System/assets/119730313/d38baca8-3d46-4f81-8050-197e2027b876)
 ![image](https://github.com/ParthChande/IoT-based-Accident-Detection-System/assets/119730313/861a38cd-36d4-439f-a1c8-3ad7ea339e8a)